-- 3.5.1 The District had a total population of 96,000 at 2012, this is forecast to increase to 111,600 by 2028 according to the 2012 ONS Sub National Population Projections for the District.
-South Derbyshire is currently the 13th fastest growing District in England and Wales by population growth in percentage terms and 3th fastest in respect of household growth1.
-This reflects the fact that the area offers a high quality of life and is a place people want to live. - 3.5.2 In terms of social profile the District is considered to be fairly affluent being ranked 213 out of 354 local authorities nationally (where the rank of one is most deprived).
+- 3.5.1 The District had a total population of 96,000 at 2012, this is forecast to increase to 111,600 by 2028 according to the 2012 ONS Sub National Population Projections for the District but based on growth outlined in the Part 1 Local Plan could be closer to 127,000 people reflecting the fact that the District will need to accommodate some of Derby City's unmet housing need.
+South Derbyshire is currently the 13th fastest growing District in England and Wales by population growth in percentage terms and 3th fastest in respect of household growth2.
+This reflects the fact that the area offers a high quality of life and is a place people want to live. - 3.5.2 By 2028 ONS sub national population projections indicate the 22.4% of south Derbyshire residents will be 65 or older by 2028.
+In comparison 25.8% of the County's residents will be aged 65 and over.
+However this will still represent an increase on the present (2015) where currently 17.4% of people resident in south Derbyshire are aged 65 and over. - 3.5.3 In terms of social profile the District is considered to be fairly affluent being ranked 213 out of 354 local authorities nationally (where the rank of one is most deprived).
 Life expectancy within the District (78.7 for men and 83.4 for women) is also slightly higher than the National Average for men and women (78.5 and 82.5 respectively).
 Just over 1/6 of the population of South Derbyshire have a limiting long term illness (17.5%).
-This is lower than the Derbyshire average and surrounding districts. - 3.5.3 Crime rates within the District are lower than the national average and have fallen over the past 5 years.
-Similarly recent surveys undertaken by Derbyshire County Council indicate that the number of residents very worried or fairly worried about crime have fallen since 2011. - 3.5.4 With regard to educational attainment 26.0% of residents aged 16-74 have higher-level qualifications (degree, HNC, HND or equivalent), 48.3% have lower level qualifications (GCSEs, A levels (NVQ level three or lower).
+This is lower than the Derbyshire average and surrounding districts. - 3.5.4 Access to natural green space is known to influence the health of people and effect health inequalities.
+Within South Derbyshire access to natural greenspace has been mapped within an updated open space assessment.
+This indicates that access to open space is best around the National Forest area including Swadlincote and along the Trent Valley (where a number of larger villages are located close to historic minerals working which have been restored with public access.
+However a number of locations do not meet natural England' Natural Green Space Standards and could therefore lead to health inequalities resulting from a lack of access to such areas. - 3.5.5 Crime rates within the District are lower than the national average and have fallen over the past 5 years.
+Similarly recent surveys undertaken by Derbyshire County Council indicate that the number of residents very worried or fairly worried about crime have fallen since 2011. - 3.5.6 With regard to educational attainment 26.0% of residents aged 16-74 have higherlevel qualifications (degree, HNC, HND or equivalent), 48.3% have lower level qualifications (GCSEs, A levels (NVQ level three or lower).
 A further 25.7% of the District's residents have no qualification or their educational attainment is unknown.
-Census data indicates a significant dichotomy between educational attainment between the north and south of the District, with residents living in the northern part of South Derbyshire typically being educated to a higher level. - 3.5.5 Main roads located within the District include the A38 and A50.
+Census data indicates a significant dichotomy between educational attainment between the north and south of the District, with residents living in the northern part of South Derbyshire typically being educated to a higher level. - 3.5.7 Main roads located within the District include the A38 and A50.
 Both the M1 and the A42 are also accessible locally.
 Other locally important routes include the A444, A511 and the A514.
-Traffic Counts undertaken on key local roads by the Department of Transport indicate that traffic flows have remained broadly flat since 2009.
-Public transport provision within the District is focused around the main commercial centre of Swadlincote.
-There are two train stations within the District (Willington and Hatton), although stations at Burton on Trent and Derby are also important locally.
-East Midlands Airport is located just outside the District in North West Leicestershire. - 3.5.6 At 2011, 13.5% of households had no access to a car, whilst 40.9% and 45.6% respectively had access to either one car, or two or more cars.
-As such car ownership is considerably higher within the District than at the national level, no doubt reflecting the largely rural nature of the District. - 3.5.7 Within the District, 78.5% of the working age population is economically active, which compares favourably to the national average of 77.4%.
-This, however, masks inequalities at a more local level.
-Of the working population living in South Derbyshire, only 40% of residents also work within the District.
-60% of the Districts working residents commute out of the District to work.
-Census Data for 2001 (there is no more recent data) indicates that South Derbyshire is a net-exporter of labour as around 25,000 people leave the District to work, but only 12,500 workers living in other districts commute into South Derbyshire to work.
-Average earnings in 2013 for people who work in the District is £24,278.
-The average earnings for people who live
+Traffic Counts undertaken on key local roads by the Department of

-1 2011 Census - Population and Household Estimates for England and Wales, March 2011.
+2 2011 Census - Population and Household Estimates for England and Wales, March 2011.
 Available here